Will the Leader of the House please give us the forthcoming business?

 The hon.
 Gentleman mentions the devolution settlement, and it has to be said here that the position of the Scottish Government and Scottish nationalists is bizarre.
 They want the powers to be with Brussels.
 There are no powers being taken away from the devolved authorities.
-What is happening is power is returning to the United Kingdom.
+What is happening is that power is returning to the United Kingdom.
 We will have the authority to decide for ourselves these issues with regard to things that affect trade.
 Subsidies will be a matter for the UK Parliament rather than unelected bureaucrats in Brussels.
-We have the separatists in Scotland and we have their leader who wishes to build a metaphorical wall against England and who wishes to do all sorts of things that are not in the interests of the people of United Kingdom or the people of Scotland and wishes to kowtow to Brussels.
-We wish to make a strong United Kingdom, which has £4.6 billion to help the Scottish economy with.
+We have the separatists in Scotland and we have their leader, who wishes to build a metaphorical wall against England and wishes to do all sorts of things that are not in the interests of the people of the United Kingdom or the people of Scotland and wishes to kowtow to Brussels.
+We wish to make a strong United Kingdom, which has £4.6 billion with which to help the Scottish economy.

 Public Health England has emphasised that we must do more to level up health across the country and reduce health inequalities, something that the Government have already committed to in our manifesto, and we are working closely with local authorities to enable them to do that.
 In addition to what we are already doing, we are keen to ensure that good health is integrated into all facets of life, including housing, transport, education, welfare and the economy, because we all know that preventing ill health—mental and physical—and improving health outcomes is about more than just healthcare.